twitter/communitynotes/content/notes-on-twitter.md

     "cards-on-tweets",
     "/contributing/notes-on-twitter",
   ]
+description: How do Community Notes start showing on Twitter?
 ---

 Community Notes' goal is to show helpful context to people when they come across potentially misleading information on Twitter.
 When a note is rated Helpful by contributors, it starts being shown directly on the Tweet.
 Here's how they show up: